maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 Currently active branches: Spring Framework 4.3.19+ and Spring Framework 5.1, with Spring Framework 5.0.x phased out in favor of 5.1 by early 2019.
 Please upgrade to the latest 5.1.x or 4.3.x release at your earliest convenience!

+## Upgrading to Version 5.2

+### Web Applications

+#### `@RequestMapping` without path attribute

+Prior to [gh-22543](https://github.com/spring-projects/spring-framework/issues/22543), `@RequestMapping` (and other meta-annotated variants) without `path` attributes would act as a "match all" condition for controller endpoints.
+This can lead to confusion and methods handling more requests than expected.
+This behavior is now modified and such mappings will act as empty mappings, like `@RequestMapping("")`.
+If you'd like to revert to the previous behavior, the mapping needs to be explicit, such as `@RequestMapping("/**")`.

+#### Spring MVC and Spring WebFlux configuration infrastructure changes

+As of [gh-22596](https://github.com/spring-projects/spring-framework/pull/22596), the basic infrastructure for web configuration had API changes, in order to avoid creating proxies for bean methods, and to make bean dependencies more explicit.
+This should only affect you if you are subclassing `DelegatingWeb**Configuration` or `Web**ConfigurationSupport`

 ## Upgrading to Version 5.1

 ### JDK 11